The best thing about freelancing is that you are your own boss. But that can also be the worst thing.

 Using the Basecamp dashboard you can split your work into separate projects – you could do this per client, or even per project (if you work on multiple projects for the same clients).

 Within each project, you can manage your tasks with a to-do list and a scheduler that links to the most popular calendar apps.

 With the freelancer plan, called Basecamp Personal, you can only manage up to 3 projects.

 From there, you would need to either delete past projects or sign up for Basecamp Business (currently priced at $99 a month).

 A large part of freelance life that we haven’t mentioned yet is gathering leads and generating sales.
 Podio brings this lead tracking together with a project management tool, so you can keep growing while focusing on your daily tasks and projects.

-It’s not the prettiest platform on the list, but it’s definitely functional.
-And easy to use with a simple drag-and-drop format.
+It’s not the prettiest platform on the list of project management tools, but it’s definitely functional.
+It’s easy to use and has a simple drag-and-drop format too.

 You can also invite your clients to your projects and they can view your work and leave their feedback directly within Podio.

 Processes are the backbone of your projects.
 Without good processes, you’ll struggle to maintain order and end up wasting time on tedious tasks that you aren’t even sure if you should be doing or not.
 With a project management tool that gives you full control over your processes, you’re better positioned to focus on the work that really matters, all while saving time and reducing human error.